Understanding The Wheel Of Confidence

 Relationship Confidence: Connection is one of the most important things we as humans can create in our lives, so try to welcome them with open arms.
 Purposely build rapport with colleagues and peers by finding a common ground you can build upon.
 It also helps to stay in the knowing that these relationships will be a success.

-To increase your mental resilience, start by developing a growth mindset.
+Mental Resilience: To increase your mental resilience, start by developing a growth mindset.
 See criticism as useful information to help you grow, don’t set your expectations too high and always ask for help if you need it.
-Your talents can always be developed through hard work and strategy, so it's important to remind yourself that it is ok if you don't know something, we're not trying to be perfect, nor are we trying to know it all.
+Your talents can always be developed through hard work and strategy, so it's important to remind yourself that it is ok if you don't know something.
+We're not trying to be perfect, nor are we trying to know it all.
 Learning and growth has no end.
 That is a growth mindset.

 I have even more info about these tips over on my socials so head over to Instagram or Facebook to take a look using the buttons at the bottom of this blog post.